makarroche/contacts-page/README.md

-This is a next.js + react boostrap + wagmi + ethers project for a Contacts page.
+This is a next.js + react boostrap + wagmi + ethers project for CRUD operations for Contacts page.

 ## Clone Repository
 ## Execute yarn to install dependencies